GoodnessJames/alx-low_level_programming/0x0C-more_malloc_free/README.md

 The function in this file allocates memory using malloc.
 - **Prototype:** void *malloc_checked(unsigned int b);
 - Returns a pointer to the allocated memory
-- if malloc fails, the malloc_checked function causes normal process termination with a status value of 98
+- If malloc fails, the malloc_checked function causes normal process termination with a status value of 98

 ### Task 1 File: 1-string_nconcat.c
 The function in this file concatenates two strings.